mesanabinladen/PuzzleMaker/README.md

-# Puzzle — Image viewer & tile composer
+# PuzzleMaker — Image viewer & tile composer

 Small Tkinter + Pillow utility to:
 - open an image (processing is done on the full-resolution copy; GUI shows a scaled preview),